hackclub/hackclub/workshops/julia_fractals/README.md

 ![File:Mandelbrot sequence new.gif](https://upload.wikimedia.org/wikipedia/commons/a/a4/Mandelbrot_sequence_new.gif)

 What kind of crazy black magic lets computers draw these things??
-You must need a PhD in math to understand it, right?
+It must be like… really complicated.

 WRONG.
 Fractal renderers are _ridiculously_ simple—and to prove it, you're going to write one.